skybet/skybet.github.io/_posts/2017-02-02-overlay-network-performance-testing.md

 # Conclusion

-Given our current setup is Kubernetes on CoreOS ContainerLinux and ContainerLinux default is Flannel overlay and Calico policy, what we have decided to do is... nothing!
+Given our current setup is Kubernetes on CoreOS ContainerLinux and ContainerLinux default is Flannel overlay and Calico policy, what we have decided to do is… nothing!
 The exercise has shown that all the mature overlay networks are similar performance-wise with the exception of Calico, and there's no compelling reason to switch.

 If you are looking for which you should use in a different scenario and have no preferences, I'd recommend Weave, but purely because I had a struggle to get Flannel to work using the addon model and calico topped out first at transfer speed.

-# And Finally..
-Interesting lessons learned
+# And Finally… Interesting lessons learned

 * Be sure to check your hosts have the "Check Source/Dest" disabled if you're running an overlay network on AWS or you may have issues.
 Unfortunately there's no way to set this on an ASG/Launch config level, so if you want to auto-scale, you'll need to give the hosts permission to set this on boot.
 * Calico did happen to go non-responsive on one host machine multiple times during my tests, but I didn't really have time to investigate why, and I'd got the performance data I needed, but it's another reason I wouldn't feel comfortable choosing that tech.